Audubon of the Western Everglades is the oldest “grassroots” conservation organization in Southwest Florida, established

 Lori Beall, Program Director

-Lori Beall has been with AWE for 14 years, 13 as the Membership Director, and one year as the Program Director.
+Lori Beall has been with AWE for 15 years, 13 as the Membership Director, and two years as the Program Director.
 It is a great fit since she has a passion for the environment and all the animals that occupy our unique landscape.
 Lori grew up in Connecticut and attended the University of Hartford as a Computer Science Major.
 She worked at CIGNA Healthcare and managed private County Clubs while in Connecticut.
 She worked in the marine industry for 3 years in the Caribbean and New England then moved to Southern California, where she was an Area Sales Manager for CompUSA for 6 years.
 Lori and her husband Gregg moved to Naples in 2000 and have two teenage children, one in College and one in High School.